welch/sportsball/README.md

 ```

 Gcloud will describe the service it is about to deploy (yours!)
-(and of will probably suggest that you update components, because gcloud).
+(and will probably suggest that you update components, because gcloud).
-Say yes and watch the deployment magic proceed.
+Say yes and watch the deployment goodness proceed.
 By default, 100% of traffic will be routed to this new version.

 If all was successfull, your app is now up and running in the cloud.